BeanieODM/beanie/docs/tutorial/defining-a-document.md

 ### Indexed

-To set up an index over a single field, the `Indexed` function can be used to wrap the type:
+To set up an index for a single field, you can use the `Indexed` function to wrap the field's type:

 ```python
 from beanie import Indexed